kin-labs/kin-developer-docs-old/docs/developers/typescript.md

 In [Kinetic Manager](/developers/kinetic-manager/), you can configure your App to use the following webhooks:
 #### Events Webhook
 This webhook can be used to receive information about completed transactions.
-E.g. In a node express server:
+<br/>E.g. In a node express server:
 ```JS
 app.use('/events', async (req, res) => {
   const event = req.body